bufferapp/android-guidelines/project_style_guidelines.md

 #Android Project Guidelines
 ---------------------------

 The aim of this document is to define project guidelines.
-These should be agreed across projects in-order to help us use a consistent code style across code bases - in turn this will make our code more standardised and understandable.
+These should be followed throughout the Android project in-order to help us to keep our codebase clean and consistent - a lot of this will be enforced by code quality checks through jenkins, but it's important to be mindful for the things that may not be picked up 🙂

 ##1.
 Project Guidelines